-Urban Employee Basic Medical Insurance Program Urban Residents Basic Medical Insurance Program Rural Cooperative Medical Program Launch Time 1998 2007 2003 Participants Urban employees Urban non-employees Rural residents Participation Mandatory Voluntary Voluntary Number of People covered in 2010 Approximately 237 million (36% of China's urban population) Approximately 195 million (29% of China's urban population) Approximately 815 million (96% of China's rural population) Total reimbursement amount RMB180.0 billion in 2009 N/A RMB66.2 billion in 2010

-Urban Employee Basic Medical Insurance Program Urban Residents Basic Medical Insurance Program Rural Cooperative Medical Program Funding Employers and employees: • employer contributes approximately 6% of each employee's total salary; and Households and the government: • monthly premium are paid by each household; and Individuals and the government: individual pays no less than RMB20 per year and local government subsidizes no less than RMB40 per person annually; and employee contributes approximately 2% of such employee's total salary. government subsidizes no less than RMB80 per person annually and RMB40 per person annually for the mid/western regions of China, with greater subsidies provided to low-income families and disabled persons. • government subsidizes RMB40 per person annually for the middle and western regions of the country and a smaller amount for the eastern region.
-General Reimbursement Policy Reimbursement comes from two sources- individual's reimbursement account and the social medical expense pool: There is no specific requirement or guidance from the central government.
+Urban Employee Basic Medical Insurance Program Urban Residents Basic Medical Insurance Program Rural Cooperative Medical Program Launch Time 1998 2007 2003 Participants Urban employees Urban non-employees Rural residents Participation Mandatory Voluntary Voluntary Number of People covered in 2010 Approximately 237 million (36% of China's urban population) Approximately 195 million (29% of China's urban population) Approximately 815 million (96% of China's rural population) Total reimbursement amount RMB180.0 billion in 2009 N/A RMB66.2 billion in 2010 Funding Employers and employees: employer contributes approximately 6% of each employee's total salary; and Households and the government: monthly premium are paid by each household; and Individuals and the government: individual pays no less than RMB20 per year and local government subsidizes no less than RMB40 per person annually; and employee contributes approximately 2% of such employee's total salary. government subsidizes no less than RMB80 per person annually and RMB40 per person annually for the mid/western regions of China, with greater subsidies provided to low-income families and disabled persons. government subsidizes RMB40 per person annually for the middle and western regions of the country and a smaller amount for the eastern region.
+General Reimbursement Policy Reimbursement comes from two sources-individual's reimbursement account and the social medical expense pool: There is no specific requirement or guidance from the central government.
 Reimbursement policy is separately determined by local governments.
-The central government suggests that, beginning in the second half of 2009, the reimbursement cap for all regions should be no less than six times the average annual per capita net income of rural residents in the region. • all of the employee's contribution and 30% of the employer's contribution are allocated to the individual's reimbursement account; the reimbursement cap from the individual account is the balance of that account; and

-Urban Employee Basic Medical Insurance Program • the remaining 70% of the employers' contribution is aggregated into a social medical expense pool; the reimbursement cap from the social medical expense pool for an individual participant in a calendar year is around four times the regional average annual salary.
-Urban Residents Basic Medical Insurance Program Rural Cooperative Medical Program Examples of Reimbursement Policy Local Shanghai : reimbursement cap from the social medical expense pool for an individual participant in a calendar year is approximately four times the average annual salary in Shanghai from the previous year.
-Jiangsu Province: approximately 50% to 60% of medical expense can be reimbursed by the program.
-Guangdong Province : maximum reimbursement amount is approximately RMB50,000 per person per year.
+The central government suggests that, beginning in the second half of 2009, the reimbursement cap for all regions should be no less than six times the average annual per capita net income of rural residents in the region. all of the employee's contribution and 30% of the employer's contribution are allocated to the individual's reimbursement account; the reimbursement cap from the individual account is the balance of that account; and the remaining 70% of the employers' contribution is aggregated into a social medical expense pool; the reimbursement cap from the social medical expense pool for an individual participant in a calendar year is around four times the regional average annual salary.
+Examples of Local Reimbursement Policy Shanghai: reimbursement cap from the social medical expense pool for an individual participant in a calendar year is approximately four times the average annual salary in Shanghai from the previous year.
+Jiangsu Province : approximately 50% to 60% of medical expense can be reimbursed by the program.
+Guangdong Province: maximum reimbursement amount is approximately RMB50,000 per person per year.
 Inner Mongolia: reimbursement cap from the social medical expense pool for an individual participant in a calendar year is RMB25,000.
-SichuanProvince:approximately 60% (and notless than 50%) of medicalexpense can be reimbursed bythe program.GuangdongProvince:approximately 40% to 60% ofmedicalexpense can bereimbursed by the program;maximumreimbursementamount is approximately twotimes the average annual salaryin GuangdongProvince fromthe previous year.
-HubeiProvince:maximumreimbursement mount forhospitalizationshospitalizationshospitalizationsperson per year.AnhuiProvince:maximumreimbursementamountforhospitalizationisapproximatelyRMB30,000per year.
+Sichuan Province: approximately 60% (and not less than 50%) of medical expense can be reimbursed by the program.
+Guangdong, Province: approximately 40% to 60% of medical expense can be reimbursed by the program; maximum reimbursement amount is approximately two times the average annual salary in Guangdong Province from the previous year.
+Hubei Province: maximum reimbursement mount for hospitalizations hospitalization is approximately RMB30,000 per person per year.
+Anhui Province: maximum reimbursement amount for hospitalization is approximately RMB30,000 per person per year.